thiagobeier/posts/README.md

 -   Within this repository there will be lab guides in PDF format, PowerShell scripts, VBS scripts and customization files such as JSON files, XML files and so on and so forth.

-**Posts in this blog are provided ìAS ISî with no warranties, and confers no rights.**
+**Posts in this blog are provided ‚ÄúAS IS‚Äù with no warranties, and confers no rights.**

 1 - [Microsoft Teams Breakout Rooms (GA) Ebook](https://thiagobeierblog.blob.core.windows.net/posts/PDF/Microsoft%20Teams%20Breakout%20Rooms.pdf)